carbon-design-system/carbon-website-archive/src/content/guidelines/motion/resources.md

 5. Is your motion responsive?
     - Check your motion on different screens.
 In general, the smaller the screen is, the longer the animation should take - this ensures the motion will be perceivable to the user's eye.

-## Adaptive Interface Motion Design
+## Adaptive interface motion design

-Not all devices are powerful enough to smoothly perform all the motion you have designed into the interface, no matter how essential the motion design is.
-Provide alternatives signifiers for devices with less computing power and users with disabilities.
-Consider motion-simplified designs for mobil and tablet.
-Make sure there is always way to communicate the meaning behind a motion statically.
+Not all devices are powerful enough to smoothly perform all motion you have designed into the interface, no matter how essential the motion design is.
+Provide alternative signifiers for devices with less computing power and users with disabilities.
+Consider motion-simplified designs for mobile and tablet.
+Make sure there is always a way to communicate the meaning behind a motion statically.